 Waste

 Waste, as defined in Water Code section 13050(d), includes sewage and any and all other waste substances, liquid, solid, gaseous, or radioactive, associated with human habitation, or of human or animal origin, or from any producing, manufacturing, or processing operation, including waste placed within containers of whatever nature prior to, and for purposes of, disposal.

+Waste Discharge Identification Number (WDID)

+A waste discharge identification number (WDID) identifies each individual sanitary sewer system enrolled under this General Order.
+A WDID number is assigned to each enrolled system upon an Enrollee’s approved regulatory coverage.

 Waters of the State

-Waters of the State are surface water or groundwater within boundaries of the state as defined in Water Code section 13050(e), in which the State and Regional Water Boards have authority to protect beneficial uses.
-Waters of the State include, but are not limited to, groundwater aquifers, surface waters, saline waters, natural washes and pools, wetlands, sloughs, and estuaries, regardless if flow or water exists during dry conditions.
+Waters of the State are surface waters or groundwater within boundaries of the state as defined in Water Code section 13050(e), in which the State and Regional Water Boards have authority to protect beneficial uses.
+Waters of the State include, but are not limited to, groundwater aquifers, surface waters, saline waters, natural washes and pools, wetlands, sloughs, and estuaries, regardless of flow or whether water exists during dry conditions.
 Waters of the State include waters of the United States.

 Waters of the United States